Jack Henry Rapid Transfers - Coming Soon

 - Jack Henry Rapid Transfers

-From this screen you can request a Moov enrollment link, which guides you through the enrollment form, including providing any necessary information to Moov.
+From this screen you can click the Moov enrollment link, which guides you through the enrollment form, including providing any necessary information to Moov.
 Moov uses the information provided to submit registration to card networks.
 Moov also discloses transaction pricing, applicable agreements, and collects acceptance.

 The Jack Henry Rapid Transfers screen updates the status to Enrolled once information has been provided and setup is complete.
 It also directs your institution to create a support case to enable Jack Henry Rapid Transfers.